 Allele: Alternative form of a gene or DNA sequence.
 Variations in clinical traits and phenotypes are allelic if they arise from the same gene sequence or locus and nonallelic if they arise from different gene sequences of different loci.

-Alternative splicing: Use of different exons in formation of mRNA from initially identical transcripts.
-This results in the generation of related proteins from one gene, often in a tissue or developmental stage–specific manner.
+Alternative splicing: Use of different exons in the formation of mRNA from initially identical transcripts.
+This results in the generation of related proteins from one gene, often in a tissue or developmental stage-specific manner.

 Analytical validity: The likelihood that a test result is correct, ie, a specific variant said to be present is present or said to be absent is absent.

-Attributable risk: The difference in incidence of disease in an exposed vs unexposed population; in genetics the exposure can be the presence of a specific genetic variation in the genome.
+Attributable risk: The difference in the incidence of disease in an exposed vs unexposed population; in genetics the exposure can be the presence of a specific genetic variation in the genome.

 Bacteriophage: Viruses whose hosts are bacterial cells.

 Base pair (bp): Two complementary nucleotides that are paired in double-stranded DNA.
 Adenosine (A) pairs with thymine (T), and guanine (G) pairs with cytosine (C).
-A bp is also used as a physical distance of length of a sequence of nucleotides, eg, 20 bp is a chain of DNA composed of 20 nucleotides.
+A bp is also used as a physical distance of the length of a sequence of nucleotides, eg, 20 bp is a chain of DNA composed of 20 nucleotides.

 Call rate: The rate at which assignment of a specific nucleotide base (A,G,C,T) is made at specific positions in the genome during genotyping or sequencing.

-Candidate gene: A gene believed to influence expression of complex phenotypes due to known biological and/or physiological properties of its products, or to its location near a region of association or linkage.
+Candidate gene: A gene believed to influence the expression of complex phenotypes due to known biological and/or physiological properties of its products, or to its location near a region of association or linkage.

 cDNA (complementary DNA): A DNA copy of the messenger RNA (mRNA) transcribed from a gene.
 The cDNA is made from the mRNA using the enzyme reverse transcriptase.